-While choosing the deck material, the stiffness should be the main choosing criteria for you.
+While choosing the deck material, stiffness should be the main choice criteria for you.
 So like the freerding and sliding deck the fiberglass and carbon, solid hardwood, or the decks that are covered with liquid fiberglass and sand are the perfect solutions to get the stiffness and grip.

 Expert longboarders tend to avoid the longer deck size due to their lack of maneuverability, that is why 36” – 42” is the ideal size for them, shorter than this won’t give them so much pleasure due to the instability in high speed.

 But the beginner downhill rider should go for the longer ones initially to get the extra stability.

 I personally prefer 40” deck size for downhill riding.

 The deck shape – you will find both the directional and symmetrical shapes for the downhill longboards.

 Among the different symmetrical shapes, particularly cut out, drop down, and speedboard in most of the cases.

 All these three shapes ensure speed and stability.
 Especially the drop-down and speedboard.
 You will see the drop-down boards comes with cut out shape as well to maximize the wheel clearance.